 “Come closer settler.”

 Her voice seemed disembodied and watery like it was being filtered through the murky pond.
 The closer I got the more of her features I could make out.
 She had a large mouth, much larger than a human and it was full of shark-like teeth.
-Her skin had faint blue strikes and her fingers were long and webbed.
-Despite how frightening I now describe her it’s important to remember that I didn’t feel fear at the time.
+Her skin had faint blue stripes and her fingers were long and webbed.
+Despite how frightening she was I didn’t feel fear at the time.
 The only emotion was one of warmth and love.

 With her webbed hand, she reached out and grabbed me by the collar of my shirt, pulling me in close until I fell into her lap.
 I hadn’t noticed just how tall she was, overall, I would guess seven feet.
 Her mouth was wide enough to wrap around my head with minimal effort.
 Beyond those deep blue lips were endless rows of sharp teeth.

 None of this scared me.
-I laid there, nestled between her soft breasts, barely noticing the two dead bodies lying in the mud nearby.
+I lay there, nestled between her soft breasts, barely noticing the two dead bodies lying in the mud nearby.

-I recognized one of them immediately, her name was Jubilee Thomas, a sexy woman who had vanished four nights earlier.
-The male body must’ve been that of her boyfriend, Buff Sinclair, who she was last seen walking with, also a missing person.
+I recognized one of them immediately, her name was Jubilee Thomas, a woman who had vanished four nights earlier.
+The male body must’ve been her boyfriend, Buff Sinclair, who she was last seen walking with, also a missing person.